The pinnacle of classic Bentleys, the Turbo R can be a lot easier to live with than the later VW-based cars. You still need to know your stuff though

 Transmission

-This is one area where you don’t need to panic, as the three-speed GM Hydramatic and four-speed ZF box in the Bentley Turbo R are both robust units.
+This is one area where you don’t need to panic, as the GM Hydramatic and ZF boxes are both robust units.
 Just make the usual checks of ensuring that it engages drive smartly both forwards and backwards and changes up and down smoothly.

 Take care when checking the fluid and observe the warning label about pulling the wiper relay first, as access involves the danger of getting limbs caught in the linkage.